upcmd/updocs-content/logs/c0036_vvvvv.md

     echo "check the value of other dvar using vvvv flag print out"

     cmd=>:
-    echo "check the value of other dvar using vvvv flag print out"<= check the value of other dvar using vvvv flag print out
+    echo "check the value of other dvar using vvvv flag print out" -
+    check the value of other dvar using vvvv flag print out -
      .. ok
     (utils.ExecResult) {
      Cmd: (string) (len=62) "echo \"check the value of other dvar using vvvv flag print out\"",